-Website cloning is the process of creating a replica of your website.
-By doing so, you can create blueprints, test compatibility, perform updates safely before implementing the changes on your live website.
+Website cloning means creating a replica of your existing website to make the changes.
+It lets developers and designers create blueprints, test compatibility, and perform updates safely before pushing the changes live on your live website.

-In this guide, I will cover a few of the use cases where website cloning can solve the problem and then discuss several ways to clone a WordPress website.
+In this article, I will cover a few of the use cases where website cloning can solve the problem and then discuss several ways to clone a WordPress website.

-When Do You Need to Copy a Website?
+When and Why Do You Need to Copy a Website?

-Creating an exact copy of a website is something that every WordPress power user should be able to do.
 This is particularly helpful for web agencies that run several websites across multiple WordPress hosting providers.
-Whenever an issue arises, they can create a copy of the client’s website and try out various fixes until the problem is resolved.
+Whenever an issue arises, they can create a copy of the client’s website, fix it, and push it live again.

-Here are a few use-cases when you might need to clone a website.
+Here are a few scenarios where you might need to clone a website.

 - Back up Your Website

-Compatibility Testing involves checking whether the website components are working as expected and the entire code base is capable of running on various hardware and/or software infrastructure.
+Compatibility testing involves checking whether the website components are working as expected and whether the entire code base can run on various hardware and/or software infrastructures.

-If you want to transfer a website to a different hosting provider, you can create a clone by backing up website files, databases, and import the whole package to the new web hosting provider.
+If you want to transfer a website to PHP hosting or to a different hosting provider, you should create a clone by backing up website files and databases and importing the whole package to the new web hosting provider.

 Cloning is also used to back up a website (including web files and database) and keep it at an offsite location for disaster recovery.
 In the case of WordPress, many people use different WordPress backup plugins.